Accion International

 Accion is an international nonprofit.
-Founded as a community development initiative serving the poor in Venezuela, Accion is known as a pioneer in the fields of microfinance and fintech impact investing.
+Founded as a community development initiative serving the poor in Venezuela, it works with local partners in different countries to develop and scale digital financial solutions for underserved people globally.

-In order to meet the needs of those who are left out of – or poorly served by – the global financial sector, Accion leverages the power of the capital markets to help financial institutions reach scale and sustainability.
-Its three-pronged approach involves investing in financial service providers to maximize social impact and financial returns, supporting partners with advisory and governance services, and influencing the industry to focus on the obstacles and solutions on the path to financial inclusion.

-To-date, it has more than 110 partners in 50 countries.
+To date, it has more than 235 financial service providers operating across 75 countries.

-Accion is headquartered in Cambridge, Massachusetts, and also has offices in Washington, D.C.; Bogota, Colombia; Mumbai, India; and Beijing, China.
+Accion is headquartered in Cambridge, Massachusetts, and also has offices in Washington, D.C.; Bogotá, Colombia; Mumbai, India; and Beijing, China.
 Accion works across Latin America and the Caribbean, Africa, the Middle East and Asia.
 In the U.S., Accion operates a nationwide nonprofit lending network.

-Accion's strategy

-Accion's 2016 strategy update identified three primary areas of focus for the organization: